Search This Blog

 What am I missing?

 So, Trump paid Stormy Daniels money.
 So what?
+What is the difference between giving someone hush money and having them sign a non-disclosure agreement for money?
 What is the problem?
 Is it a crime to give someone money?
 Their interactions were private, were they not?
-Frankly, the more the government goes after Trump, the higher will be his popularity.
+Frankly, the more the government goes after Trump, the higher his popularity rises.

 Ms. Daniels and her client.